UnionOfRAD/manual/en/quality-code/README.md

 ### Code Analysis from the Browser

-The `li3_quality` plugin is woven into li3's unit testing framework, and there are features of static code analysis that are available from li3's browser based interface, available by pointing the browser to `http://example.com/test`
+The quality plugin is woven into li3's unit testing framework, and there are features of static code analysis that are available from li3's browser based interface, available by pointing the browser to `http://example.com/test`

 Once you have made a choice on what is going to be tested from the left menu, options for measuring cyclomatic complexity, code coverage, and identifying syntax violations are available from the top menu.